mozilla-ai/agent-factory/README.md

 > Visit the any-agent [documentation](https://mozilla-ai.github.io/any-agent/) for more details on the supported
 > frameworks.

-#### Using Makefile
+#### Using Docker

 The Makefile enables you to run the server using Docker.
+Before starting, make sure that [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed and running.

 **Run the server** (this will also build the image if needed):
    ```bash